-Despite its ability to potentially help deliver successful results, chiropractic has traditionally been considered an alternative practice.
-As Medicare is focused on covering ‘medically-necessary’ services, does Medicare cover chiropractors?
+Despite its ability to potentially help deliver successful results, chiropractic care has traditionally been considered an alternative practice.
+Since Medicare is focused on covering ‘medically-necessary’ services, does Medicare then cover chiropractors?
 Find out more in this article.

 What is Chiropractic Care?

-Chiropractic care is a complementary and alternative medicine that is mainly used to diagnose and treat mechanical issues that a person is having with their musculoskeletal system.
+Chiropractic care is a complementary and alternative medicine that is mainly used to diagnose and treat mechanical issues with the musculoskeletal system.

 Chiropractic doctors focus on helping to treat and prevent injuries that happen to your bones, muscles, cartilage, tendons, ligaments, joints, and connective tissues that support and bind tissues and organs together.
 The musculoskeletal system helps maintain body form and mobility.